katcipis/sophia/notes/books/coders-at-work.md

 can use to sense what parts of a codebase you need to refactor.

-What is interesting is that since he did not know refactoring he was not trying to do it just for its sake, because it is right, so he never had the problem of refactoring wrong code, code that would never be changed or even discarded.
+What is interesting is that since he did not know refactoring he was not trying to do it just for its own sake, because it is right, so he never had the problem of refactoring wrong code, code that would never be changed or even discarded.
 He naturally only refactored useful code because he was not trying to do it, he